 Sharon Curon of Thunderstruck.
 At first, it looked like she simply could absorb electricity and turn it into super strength.
 Some training and a bout of Grand Theft Me showed there was much more to her power, including the ability to zap people like an electric eel.

-Ruby from Special School has this power, now if only she could control it more.
+Ruby from Special School has this power, but she can't control it as much as she wants.

 Anne, for about five minutes, and, later, John in Coga Suro 2, due to entering into some sort of contract with an immortal lightning-ghost.